ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/cloudflare-workers/existing-project.markdown

 In the project directory, run:

+{CODE-BLOCK:bash}
-`npx wrangler mtls-certificate upload --cert path/to/db.crt --key path/to/db.key --name ravendb_cert`
+npx wrangler mtls-certificate upload --cert path/to/db.crt --key path/to/db.key --name ravendb_cert {CODE-BLOCK/}

 This will display output like: